confluentinc/ksql/design-proposals/klip-52-bytes-data-type-support.md

 0x5B43
 ```

 API response objects will store BYTES data as base64 strings.
+The Java client's `Row` class will include a new function,
+`getBytes` that returns the value of a column as a `ByteBuffer` object.
+It will expect the raw value to be a Base64 string,
+and if it's not then the function will throw an error.

 Implicit conversions to BYTES will not be supported.